 WMM Enable: WMM is QoS for your wireless network.
-This will
+This

-improve the quality of video and voice applications
+will improve the quality of video and voice

-for your wireless clients.
+applications for your wireless clients.

-HT20/40 Coexistence: Enable this option to reduce interference from other wireless networks in your area.
-If the channel width is operating at 40MHz and there is another wireless network's channel over-lapping and causing interference, the router will automatically change to
+HT20/40 Enable this option to reduce interference from other

+Coexistence: wireless networks in your area.
+If the channel width is operating at 40 MHz and there is another wireless network's channel over-lapping and causing interference, network's channel over-lapping and causing interiered the router will automatically change to 20 MHz.